dgraph-io/dgraph-docs/content/graphql/lambda/server.md

 ## Dgraph Alpha

-To set up Dgraph Alpha, you need to define the `--graphql` superflag's `lambda_url` option, which is used to set the URL of the lambda server.
+To set up Dgraph Alpha, you need to define the `--graphql` superflag's `lambda-url` option, which is used to set the URL of the lambda server.
 All the `@lambda` fields will be resolved through the lambda functions implemented on the given lambda server.

 For example: